 Broadside collisions are frequent in intersections.
 In these types of accidents, one car hits another in the side.
 Most commonly, one vehicle is going through an intersection and another approaches perpendicularly, running a stop sign or light, then hits the first vehicle in the side.

 Among the least dangerous collisions, sideswipes generally cause the least amount of damage.
 Cars sideswipe when they are driving parallel and drift too close to one another, and the cars strike one another.
+If you’ve been involved in such an accident, consulting an experienced car accident attorney can guide you through the process.

 Roll-over accidents have some of the highest potential for major injuries.
 These accidents occur most often when a vehicle turns too quickly and the vehicle rolls over one or several times.
 Potential injuries occur from the speed with which the vehicle flips – all items not secured in the vehicle and parts that break loose become active projectiles.
 If the accident is severe enough, the roof may collapse, causing the potential for extra injury and damage.